-Field/setting Description Same as authentication password Select this checkbox if the privacy password is identical to the authentication password.
-To specify a different privacy password, disable the checkbox.
-Password, Confirm password Type the privacy password if the 'Same as Authentication Password' checkbox is deselected.
+Field/setting Description Same as authentication Select this checkbox if the privacy password is identical to the authentication password. password To specify a different privacy password, disable the checkbox.

+Field/setting Description Password, Confirm password Type the privacy password if the 'Same as Authentication Password' checkbox is deselected.
 The password must consist of 8 to 32 ASCII printable characters.